wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-54!

+-   !begin-bullet!
--   Added `tidy` and `glance` methods for `Arima` objects, and `tidy` for `pairwise.htest` objects.
+    Added `tidy` and `glance` methods for `Arima` objects, and `tidy` for `pairwise.htest` objects.

+    !end-bullet!
+-   !begin-bullet!
--   Fixes for CRAN: change package description to title case, removed NOTES, mostly by adding `globals.R` to declare global variables.
+    Fixes for CRAN: change package description to title case, removed NOTES, mostly by adding `globals.R` to declare global variables.

+    !end-bullet!
+-   !begin-bullet!
--   This is the original version published on CRAN.
+    This is the original version published on CRAN.

+    !end-bullet!

 !end-bullets-54!